martindesv/oracle-1z0-819/chapter8/README.md

    parent class, known as covariant return types.

 If two methods have the same name but different signatures, the methods are **overloaded**, not overridden.
 (382)

+Generics: **Return type** of the class or interface declared in the overriding method must be a subtype of the class defined in the parent class.
+The **generic parameter** type must match its parent’s type exactly.
+(388)